eyra/eyra-fertility-prediction-challenge/description.md

 This prompts us to consider a thoughtful approach to imputing missing data, despite acknowledging that even the indication of missing values in some variables may have utility in fertility modeling.

 We developed an imputation strategy which is tailored to the longitudinal nature of survey variables.
-Beginning from 2020, for each variable containing missing values, we retrospectively examine earlier years for analogous variables asking the same question, imputing with the most recently observed value.
+Beginning from 2020, for each feature containing missing values, we retrospectively examine earlier years for analogous variables asking the same question, imputing with the most recently observed value.
 Below is an illustrative example that demonstrates this method, displaying the resulting imputed values.

 |    | quest2015   | quest2016   | quest2017   | quest2018   | quest2019   | quest2020   | quest2020_imp       |
 |----|-------------|-------------|-------------|-------------|-------------|-------------|----------------------|